Georgia Republican Party head casts new doubt on election transparency

 He continued, “No one disputes that Fulton County elections officials falsely announced that the counting of ballots would stop at 10:30 p.m.
 No one disputes that Fulton County elected officials unlawfully resumed the counting of ballots after our observers left the center.”

-The Atlanta Journal-Constitution reported on Monday election officials in the state have not found any evidence of wrongdoing.
+The Atlanta Journal-Constitution reported on Monday that election officials in the state have not found any evidence of wrongdoing.
 The paper’s report said there have been cases of “minor issues” caused by human error.

 Richard Barron, the head of the Fulton County Elections, told the Journal-Constitution that he sent home just about all his workers at about 10:30 p.m. on election night.
 The paper said GOP observers “thought all was done for the night.”
 But a handful of counters stayed until 1 a.m., along with a state observer, to tally the votes.
 Barron told the paper that the GOP was welcome to observe.